jaspervdv/IFC_BuildingEnvExtractor/README.md

 The extraction of LoD3.2 space shapes is a 1:1 conversion of the _IfcSpace_ geometry.

-LoD5.0 space shells are created by using the voxelgrid but instead of growing from a point that is presumed to be exterior it is started from points that are presumed to be interior.
+LoD5.0 space shells are created by using the voxel grid but instead of growing from a point that is presumed to be exterior it is started from points that are presumed to be interior.
 The resulting shape is than compared to the pool of _IfcSpace_ objects in the model to find its correct space name and other semantic data.

 Due to the heavy reliance of the _IfcSpace_ objects there is, aside from LoD5.0 export, no space export if the model has no _IfcSpace_ objects present.
 The LoD5.0 spaces will be abele to approximate the space's shape but they will only have generic semantic data stored.